digital-asset/dpm/docs/src/public/configuration.rst

 (Advanced) Extending and overriding SDK Components
 -------------------------------------------------------

-``dpm`` supports adding or overriding the SDK components for a single and/or a multi-package project.
+``dpm`` supports adding components, or overriding SDK components, for a single and/or a multi-package project.
 You can use pre-existing components, or ones you create and publish (see :ref:`these docs <dpm-custom-components>` on publishing your own components).

 in ``daml.yaml``